athul/waka-readme/README.md

              BLOCKS: ⣀⣄⣤⣦⣶⣷⣿
    ```

+   Requires `BLOCKS` to be of at least 2 characters in length.
 It will change the graph to something like this:

    ```text
    Python      8 hrs 52 mins       ⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣀⣀⣀⣀⣀⣀   75.87 %